«prev next»

 The negation operation

-A well-known result in logic, called the principle of explosion, states that if we have a proof of $False$ (or if “$False$ is true” if we use the terminology of classical logic), then any and every other statement can be proven.
-And we also know that no true statement implies $False$ (in fact in intuitionistic logic this is the definition of a true statement).
-Based on these criteria we know that the $False$ object would look like this when compared to other objects:
+A well-known result in logic, called the principle of explosion, states that if we have a proof of False (which we write as $\bot$) i.e. if we have a statement “False is true” if we use the terminology of classical logic, then any and every other statement can be proven.
+And we also know that no true statement implies False (in fact in intuitionistic logic this is the definition of a true statement).
+Based on these criteria we know that the False object would look like this when compared to other objects:

 False, represented as a Hasse diagram

-Circling back to the BHK interpretation, we see that the empty set fits both conditions.
+Circling back to the BHK interpretation, we see that the empty set fits both of these conditions.

 False, represented as a Hasse diagram